Author: Tessa Dick / Codes: C3AP3, C3AP4, CC3, CMP5 / Published: 06/02/2018

 So here are a few key points that I think will make the management of DKA clearer.

 I know this sounds obvious but known diabetics can be in DKA with lower than expected blood sugars so if a patient with diabetes is unwell then don’t just check their blood sugar, do a gas to check their pH and check the ketones with a meter or a dipstick.
 To make the diagnosis of DKA, three diagnostic criteria need to be met.

 It’s not just about Insulin

 In adults the first thing used to treat DKA is fluid and electrolytes.
 Due to the elevated blood sugars, fluid is drawn out of cells and is lost in the urine meaning rehydration is really important – not only to replace what is lost- but it is also thought to help correct hyperglycaemia as well.
 The flip side is that there has been a link made between fast fluid replacement and cerebral oedema, although this has mostly been seen in young adults and children.
-It has meant adult guidelines suggest slow fluid replacement – aim to replace fluid losses over a 48 hour period. (a separate paediatric blog will be published in due course).
+It has meant paediatric guidelines suggest “slower fluid replacement” – aim to replace fluid losses over a 48 hour period (a separate paediatric blog will be published in due course).

 Potassium is the main electrolyte that seems to become deranged and cause problems in DKA.
 Refer to local DKA protocol to see how this is replaced in your trust, but be a little more cautious in anuric patients as they may have a raging AKI.